2016-2017 Meherana Board of Directors

 Therese Williams – President, Co-director of Community Service

 Ellen Van Allen – Vice President, Director of Finance

 History of Meherana

 A group drawn from members of the Southern and Northern California Baba Centers and other Baba groups met during 1992 and 1993 for weekend-long discussions about the development of a center dedicated to Avatar Meher Baba in Mariposa, California.
 Over a year’s time the group discussed the purposes and requirements for establishing such a center, wrote the corporation’s articles and bylaws.
 On May 5, 1993 Meherana was incorporated as a non-profit 501(3)(c) corporation and we began our search for land.
 As a group we developed 6 criteria for land search: 1) at least 40 acres, 2) 2000 ft – 3800 ft elevation, 3) adjoining or near National Forest, 4) at least 20 acres of gentle slope of tillable land, 5) near a paved road with easy access and 6) a good water source.
 We also decided the center should be a year-round spiritual retreat for those with an interest in Avatar Meher Baba.
 It was also decided that we would base the center’s purposes on inspirations from the Universal Ashram Scheme that Baba developed in 1939.
 We would not take the Universal Ashram Scheme literally but feel free to interpret it in our own way.
-At that time we developed the following to be included as part of Meherana’s Articles of Incorporation:

 In November 1993, 189.4 acres of land was purchased and in July 2003 an additional 101 acres, adjacent to the first parcel, was purchased.
 Both parcels met the land search criteria.